Monthly Tips: January | February | March | April | May | June | July | August | September | October | November | December

 Pinch out new blossoms and growing tips of melons, winter squashes, and determinate tomatoes to force growth into the fruits that have already set.
 Any that set from now on won't ripen sufficiently before cool weather comes--unless you want lots of immature green tomatoes around Thanksgiving.
 Indeterminate cherry tomatoes, on the other hand, can be allowed to continue setting, as the little fruits ripen more quickly.

 Plant new trees while the soil is still warm to encourage the roots to get established before going dormant for the winter.
-Trim off deadwood and watersprouts (quickly-growing upright shoots), but leave major pruning for January, when the trees are dormant.
+Trim off dead wood and suckers and watersprouts (quickly-growing upright shoots), but leave major pruning for January, when the trees are dormant.

 Feed citrus for the last time this year, and water trees less as the weather cools and the rains (hopefully) take over.
 Cupped, wilted, or falling leaves signal moisture stress from hot winds, which can occur even when the soil is damp.
 Provide lath, shade cloth, or other semi-open material for protection.
 Pale green new citrus leaves may need a dose of liquid chelated iron or a solution of fish emulsion and kelp.